chatwoot/charts/charts/chatwoot/README.md

 > **Tip** You can use the default `values.yaml` file.

 ## Postgres
 PostgreSQL is installed along with the chart if you choose the default setup.
-To use an external postgres DB, please set `postgresql.enabled` to `false` and set the variables under postgres section above.
+To use an external Postgres DB, please set `postgresql.enabled` to `false` and set the variables under the Postgres section above.

 ## Redis

 Redis is installed along with the chart if you choose the default setup.
-To use an external postgres DB, please set `redis.enabled` to `false` and set the variables under redis section above.
+To use an external Redis DB, please set `redis.enabled` to `false` and set the variables under the Redis section above